Shearer & Ferdinand urge Southgate to pick Greenwood in final 26-man England Euros squad

 Ferdinand also backs Greenwood inclusion

-"You look at Mason’s ability and you think the growth he’s got in his game... if you give him the opportunity to come here and get the experience you think what that would do for him in future tournaments even if he doesn’t get on," former Manchester United defender Ferdinand told Goal.
+"You look at Mason’s ability and you think the growth he’s got in his game... if you give him the opportunity to come here and get the experience you think what that would do for him in future tournaments even if he doesn’t get on," former Manchester United defender Ferdinand, also speaking before Greenwood's withdrawal was announced, told Goal.

 "To come and experience it would be great for him and I would definitely give him the opportunity.
 At the back end of the season he has been really, really good."